 South Asian Voices (SAV) is an online policy platform for strategic analysis on South Asia.
 Hosted by the Stimson Center in Washington, D.C., SAV seeks to encourage emerging policy analysts and academics from the region to engage in critical inquiry and free-flowing debate on South Asia’s security, political, and economic affairs.

 SAV does not offer financial compensation to authors.
 However, it does work to promote visibility of their work throughout South Asia and the United States.
 High quality submissions will be prominently featured on the site, engaged with by leading experts, promoted through social media, discussed in SAV podcasts, and cross-published in other leading online platforms or magazines.

-A small number of Visiting Fellowships are also offered biannually to outstanding analysts with a demonstrated interest in and capacity for conducting research on South Asian security issues.
-SAV Visiting Fellows are hosted for one month at the Stimson Center in Washington, D.C. to develop a research project, meet with leading scholars and policy makers, and publish articles in different venues.
+A small number of Visiting Fellowships are also offered annually to outstanding analysts with a demonstrated interest in and capacity for conducting research on South Asian security issues.
+SAV Visiting Fellows are hosted for two months at the Stimson Center in Washington, D.C. to develop a research project, meet with leading scholars and policy makers, and publish articles in different venues.

 SAV contributors and readers are also encouraged to enroll in the inaugural Stimson Open Online Course, Nuclear South Asia: A Guide to India, Pakistan, and the Bomb.
 The course seeks to provide an interactive and dynamic space where strategic analysts in India, Pakistan, and elsewhere can study and debate nuclear stability and nuclear dangers on the subcontinent.

 What people say about us